The Green Tomato

 ANNISTON — The Anniston Museum of Natural History's third annual Raptor Run 5K concluded Saturday with a record 847 finishers and what organizers are characterizing as "an unfortunate but ultimately manageable situation" involving three fatalities.

-The event, which routes participants through the museum's outdoor exhibit areas, drew its largest crowd to date despite intermittent rain and what witnesses near the kilometer-two marker described as "a lot of screaming."
+The event, which routes participants through the museum's outdoor exhibit areas, drew its largest crowd to date despite what witnesses near the kilometer-two marker described as "a lot of screaming."

 "We're incredibly proud of what our volunteers and staff accomplished today," said museum director Patricia Gundlach in a statement released approximately four hours after emergency services cleared the course.
 "Participation is up twelve percent from last year, which really speaks to the community's support for natural history education."